fg-research/website/docs/_sources/blog/general/posts/commodity-forecasting-forgan.rst.txt

     <li style="line-height: 1.75rem; margin-top: 1.75rem">The <code>.predict()</code> method scales
     the time series, splits the time series into context windows, and then passes the context windows through the generator together with different randomly generated noise vectors.
-Each different noise vector results in different predictions.
+Each noise vector results in different predictions.
 The predictions are transformed back to the original scale before being returned as an output.</li>

     </ul>